fiakkasa/HangfireDemo/README.md

 Quick demo of using hangfire with Mongo!

-📝 There are two kinds of jobs present, an on demand job that can be triggered via `ScheduleJobOnDemandController`, and a recurring job.
+📝 There are three kinds of jobs present, an on demand job that can be triggered via `JobsController`, an on demand scheduled job that can be triggered via `JobsController`, and a hourly recurring job registered during the application startup.

 ## Spinning up a docker instance of Mongo